prostomarkeloff/betterconf/README.md

 # Minimalistic Python library for your configs.

-Betterconf (**better config**) is a Python library for project configuration managment.
+Betterconf (**better config**) is a Python library for project configuration management.
 It allows you define your config like a regular Python class.

 Features: